 No matter where you live, though, you don’t want a fragile dog.
 You need a breed that has a strong and durable build.
 Obviously, trying to run with a teacup Yorkie isn’t quite going to work.

 In addition, you’ll need a dog that is obedient and intelligent, one that follows your lead and isn’t constantly stopping along the road to smell the flowers (or scent the flowers).
 Similarly, you need a dog with a good reaction time to adjust as needed to you.
+These traits are especially important if you plan on trying canicross with your dog.

 Finally, it’s good to pick a breed that is good with people, especially if you tend to go running with others, and one that is energetic and just as eager to go for a run as you are.
 You’ll also want to pick a dog that you can easily train.